spatialthoughts/qgis-tutorials/de/_sources/docs/learning_resources.rst.txt

 QGIS Learning Resources
 =======================

+Spatial Thoughts has a comprehensive `Learning Plan for QGIS <https://spatialthoughts.com/learning-paths/#qgis>`_ covering all levels of users.

-The QGIS project has a vibrant community that has created a lot of good documentation and resources that one can use to learn the software as well as GIS techniques.
+The QGIS community that has created a lot of good documentation and resources that one can use to learn the software as well as
+GIS techniques.
 Here are a few selected external resources.

 Official Documentation